Polynomial size linear programs for problems in P: Constructing an LP from pseudocode

 The pseudocode we use and its translation into an LP is adapted from a proof of Cook's theorem given in \cite{HS78} which is attributed to Sartaj Sahni.
 In Sahni's construction the underlying algorithm may be non-deterministic, but we will consider only deterministic algorithms.
 Furthermore, Sahni describes how to convert his pseudocode into a satisfiability expression.
 Although it would be possible to convert this expression into an LP, considerable simplifications are obtained by doing a direct conversion from pseudocode to an LP.
 In this section, for simplicity, we describe only those features of the pseudocode that are necessary for implementing Edmonds' algorithm for the perfect matching problem.
 Additional features would be needed to handle more sophisticated problems, such as the weighted matching problem.
 For full details, the reader is referred to Section 11.2 of \cite{HS78}.

 Our pseudocode $\A$ has the following form.
 We assume $W$ is a fixed integer which will represent the word size for integer variables.

 \begin{itemize} \item {\em Variables} are binary valued except for indices, which are $W$-bit {\em integers}.
 Arrays of binary values are allowed and may be one or two dimensional.
 Dimension information is specified at the beginning of $\A$.
 We let $q(n)$ denote the maximum number of bits required to represent all variables for an input size of $n$.
 Sahni argues that $q(n)=O(p(n))$ however in our case $q(n)$ is significantly smaller.
 Statements in $\A$ are numbered sequentially from $1$ to $l$. \item An {\em expression} contains at most one boolean operator or is the incrementation of an index.
-Array variables are not used in expressions but may be assigned to simple variables and vice versa. \item $\A$ contains no read statements and obtains input via its parameters.
+Array variables are not used in expressions but may be assigned to simple variables and vice versa. \item Certain variables are designated as \emph{parameters} and used to provide input to the program.
 All other variables are initially zero. \item $\A$ may contain control statements {\bf go to $k$} and {\bf if $c=1$ then go to $k$ endif}.
 Here $k$ is an instruction number and $c$ is a simple binary variable. \item $\A$ terminates by setting a binary variable $w$ to one if the input results in a {\em yes} outcome and to zero otherwise.
 The program then halts. \end{itemize} In our implementation we also allow higher level commands such {\bf while} and {\bf for} loops which are first precompiled into the basic statements listed above.
 As a simple example, here is a pseudocode that produces essentially the same result as the circuit in Figure \ref{cpm4}.

 \begin{quote} \begin{quote} $y_{12} = x_{12} \wedge x_{34}$ \\ $y_{13} = 0$ \\ $y_{14} = 0$ \\ if $y_{12}$ then go to 50 endif \\ $y_{13} = x_{13} \wedge x_{24}$ \\ if $y_{13}$ then go to 50 endif \\ $y_{14} = x_{14} \wedge x_{23}$ \\ if $y_{14}$ then go to 50 endif \\ $w=0$ \\ return \\ 50: $w=1$ \\ return \end{quote} \end{quote} Note that the lines of the pseudocode which are executed depend on the input values $x$.
 This is different from the circuit where all gates are executed for every input.
 We return to this point below.